sheharyarn/werewolf.nvim/README.md

-Werewolf is a handy neovim plugin that automatically changes the theme, apply configs or run custom code depending on the system theme or the time of day.
-This plugin actively listens for changes, so it can apply configs at runtime when the system theme changes from light to dark or vice versa, without needing to restart Neovim.
+Werewolf is a handy neovim plugin that automatically changes the theme, applies configs or runs other custom code depending on the system theme or the time of day.
+It actively listens for changes, so it can do this at runtime when the system theme changes from light to dark or vice versa, without needing to restart Neovim.

 <br>